AhmetCanArslan/AtasoftDataExtractor/README.md

 # DataExtractor Project

-**Note:** This project was developed in response to receiving an overwhelming number of applications through the AI Summit Erzurum application forms, and as a solution for QR code–based entry, design, and distribution.
+**Note:** This project was developed in response to receiving an overwhelming number of applications through the AI Summit Erzurum application forms.
+It serves as a solution for QR code–based entry, design, and distribution, automating the process and enabling the functionality of the associated mobile application by synchronizing participant data.

 ## About the Project
 DataExtractor processes data from an Excel file, generates unique identifiers and QR codes, designs the QR codes by overlaying them onto a template, optionally syncs data with Firebase Firestore, and sends the designed QR codes via email to participants.
 This project performs the following operations: